Cartucho/SurgT_benchmarking/README.md

-# MIS-T
+# SurgT
-A dataset for benchmarking 2D Trackers in Minimally Invasive Surgery (MIS)
+A dataset for benchmarking 2D Trackers in surgery.

+# How to assess your method?

+# Submission instructions